IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/README.md

 ###############################################################################################

-# IBM CP4I Scenaro 1 Introduction
+# IBM CP4I Scenario Introduction

-# Scenario 1 Description

 - ABC are a Medium sized bank that offers Investments to its high value customers.
 The bank receive FX (Foreign Exchange) data from a 3rd party via a feed.
 - The data from this 3rd party feed is removed once it reaches an age of two weeks.